markd89/FrontPocket/README.md

 It is a low-latency, daemon-based text-to-speech system, developed and tested under Linux.
 FrontPocket loads the TTS model once at startup and streams audio sentence by sentence, so there is minimal delay between sending text and hearing it spoken.

-Subsequent sentences are generated in advance and previous sentences are cached allow instantaneous movement backwards and forwards a few sentences.
+Subsequent sentences are generated in advance and previous sentences are cached allowing instantaneous movement backwards and forwards a few sentences.

 frontpocket_server.py is intended to be always running in the background as a systemd service.
 Of course, you can also run it from the CLI to use it in interactive mode.
 I'd suggest doing that and then running as a service once you're satisfied it is dialed-in.
 The server is controlled by the included lightweight CLI client.